-Through the regulatory and advisory documents it is clear that the club was aware, or should have been aware that it would have been imperative to retain social distancing at all times other than on the field of play.
+Through the regulatory and advisory documents, it is clear that the club was aware, or should have been aware, that it would have been imperative to retain social distancing at all times other than on the field of play.
 This was one of the responsibilities of the Covid-19 officer.

-Clubs of the SPFL were aware, before the outbreak at the club occurred, of the vital importance of matches not being postponed due to the pressure on the season that had already commenced, and the difficulty in finding alternative available dates for matches to be played.
-Almost all available fixture dates, it appears were scheduled in advance, and this was clear to the clubs before the season commenced.
+Clubs were aware, before the outbreak at the club occurred, of the vital importance of matches not being postponed due to the pressure on the season that had already commenced, to find alternative available dates for matches to be played.
+Almost all fixture dates were, it appears, pre booked in advance and this was clear to the clubs before the season commenced.
 There was very significant pressure on potential fixture rescheduling because of the shortening of the season.